 - Life span – These sturdy dogs live up to 10 to 14 years of age.

-Where to find Springador puppies for sale
+Where to find a Springador

-There are a few reputed Springador breeders for finding a puppy near you.
 Ethical breeders have a long wait time so be prepared to wait for at least a year for getting your pet.
 You can search rescue homes and adoption centers for Springador puppies but that would be a rare occurrence.
 The American Canine Hybrid Club, the Designer Breed Registry, the Designer Dogs Kennel Club and Dog Registry of America Inc recognize the Labradinger.
 You can contact these agencies for more information about top Springador breeders.

 Springadors combine the gentle, mild temperament of Labradors and playful, alert and affectionate personality of English Springer Spaniels.
 Both breeds complement each other well so your dog is likely to be a mix of sensitivity, boldness, alertness, quietness and playfulness.
 This is a breed that is easy to train and wants to please its humans.
 Owing to their hybrid crossing, Springadors are likely to be healthy and energetic.
 Your pet will await cues from you before it acts.
 He will also likely be friendly, alert and active.
 Your Springador is sure to make a great companion pet for kids and other dogs.
 Springadors are extremely people oriented, so try not to leave your dog alone for long periods of time.
 Make sure you spend time grooming and exercising your dog.
 This will prevent them from getting bored and will help you avoid behavioral issues.
 Here are some traits your dog might display: